mpowaga/meteor-template-styles/README.md

 ##Details##

-`styles` function takes an object which keys are valid css selectors and value is a function which returns object with css attributes accepted by [jquery.css](http://api.jquery.com/css/#css-properties) method.
+`styles` function takes an object which keys are valid css selectors.
+Value of this object must be a function that returns an object with css attribute-value pairs.
+Alternatively it can be object which keys are css attributes and value is specified as function that returns css value.
+Attribute names and values will be passed to [jquery.css](http://api.jquery.com/css/#css-properties) method.